 Hosting live and silent auctions can dramatically increase the funds raised at your awards banquet.
 Selecting or procuring appealing auction items is critical to your success.
 Live auction items should be limited in number and should be high-value items.
 Silent auctions are great for smaller items you have received via in-kind donations.

 Step 10: Wrapping Up the Tournament

 Be sure to have a full committee meeting within seven days of the tournament when everyone’s memories are fresh.
 At this meeting, everything is discussed, evaluated (what was successful and what wasn’t?), and documented for next year.
 Remember that even key volunteers and nonprofit staff members often change from year to year, so you cannot rely on people’s memories.
 Document everything in a file that can be handed over to next year’s golf tournament planning committee to take advantage of your lessons learned and build on your success.

 Write a great thank you letter that describes your success, including how much you raised and what you plan to do with the money.
-Send it to all of your golfers, sponsors, volunteers, and supporters.
+Send it to your golfers, sponsors, volunteers, and supporters.
 Thank everyone for their contributions, and highlight your key sponsors.
 Add this to your golf tournament website’s home page, along with photos from the tournament.

 Run Successful Golf Tournaments with our Free Golf Tournament Planning Resources

 Many tournament planners need access to event planning tools, budgets, templates, and golf-focused services to help make their tournaments more successful.
 Our free tournament planning resources and industry-leading golf software are part of our commitment to helping organizations run profitable golf tournaments.
 The set of tournament planning resources below includes: